Animal Welfare Act 1999

 "Breaking animal welfare rules can lead to fines or court"

-If you are alleged to have committed an infringement offence under the Animal Welfare Act 1999, you may either be taken to court by filing a charging document under section 14 of the Criminal Procedure Act 2011 or be served with an infringement notice as provided in section 162.
-You can be charged with an infringement offence without needing special permission.
-This is different from what section 21(1) of the Summary Proceedings Act 1957 says.
+If you are alleged to have committed an infringement offence, you may either be taken to court by filing a charging document under section 14 of the Criminal Procedure Act 2011 or be served with an infringement notice as provided in section 162.
+You do not need special permission to file a charging document for an infringement offence under this Act.
+This is different from what is stated in section 21(1) of the Summary Proceedings Act 1957.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.